viewneo/viewneo-api/README.md

 To communicate with the viewneo API you must have a valid access token in the requests `Authorization` header.

 ### Personal Access Token
+If you want to access the API in the name of your own account you should generate a personal access token.
 To generate a personal access token visit the [API Settings](https://cloud.viewneo.com/cms#/dashboard/api) in your viewneo account.
 Click on "**Generate new token**" and store it in a secure place.

+Personal access tokens are valid until you remove them in your API dashboard.

 >**Important:** Treat your personal access tokens like passwords and never share them with anyone.